tytydraco/yessleep/out/When_I_was_sixteen_homeless_kids_were_going_missing_in_my_town_I_was_one_of_them.md

 But it *did* have hot soup and coffee, as well as a place to charge my phone, so I risked it.

 The homeless shelter was where most kids hung out every day.

-It was also the prime spot for drug deals (behind the soup kitchen).

 I used the mostly broken facilities to shower, use the bathroom, and try to make connections with kids who were well known.
 It was pretty much a survival instinct at this point.